SFS2X Docs / ExamplesUnity / spacewar

 - wait for the project setup completion (Unity needs to regenerate some libraries);

-All relevant assets are contained in the Assets folder; in particular the C# code is in the Scripts subfolder and the SmartFoxServer 2X client API DLLs are contained in the Plugins subfolder.
+All relevant client assets are contained in the Assets folder; in particular the C# code is in the Scripts subfolder and the SmartFoxServer 2X client API DLLs are in the Plugins subfolder.
 Read the introduction to understand why multiple DLLs are used.

 » Client highlights